-Term Week Activities Fall 1-2 The president's senior leadership team, in consultation with district leadership team, determines the number of tenure track instructional and non-instructional faculty positions to search for based on data including the number of existing vacant positions, balance needed with 1320 budget and schedule load, and any additional positions funded by the District or by state utilizing ongoing sources of funds (ie-FTFHF (Full-time Faculty Hiring Funds).
+Term Week Activities Fall 1- 32 The district communicates the number of available positions to the campus.
+The president's cabinet estimates additional positions that might become available due to unannounced retirements/resignations.
+The president's senior leadership team, in consultation with district leadership team, determines the number of tenure track instructional and non-instructional faculty positions to search for based on data including the number of existing vacant positions, balance needed with 1320 budget and schedule load, and any additional positions funded by the District or by state utilizing ongoing sources of funds (ie-FTFHF (Full-time Faculty Hiring Funds).
+Deans solicit information from departments requesting full-time faculty positions.
 Senate, department chairs and program directors, and Student Services Leadership Team, and Instructional Leadership Team are notified of the number of positions and the timeline and process to apply through the program review tool.
-Fall 1-3 Departments request training on the program review tool from the Office of Institutional Research to access data needed to complete the request forms.
-Fall 3-5 Departments submit completed request through the program review tool.
-Dean/VP may also submit a request based on department needs they have identified.
-Deans hold division meetings to rank requests.
-Fall 6 Deans finalize their division's prioritized requests.
-Fall 7-8 The Prioritization Committee ranks the requests using ranked choice voting and forwards all requests to the president.
+Fall 2 1 -4 3 Departments request training on the program review tool from the Office of Institutional Research to access data needed to complete the request forms.
+Fall 7 3 -8 5 Departments submit completed request through the program review tool.
+Dean/VP may also submit a request based on department needs they have identified. forms to their dDeans, who hold division meetings to rank requests.
+Dean/VP may submit a request based on department needs they have identified.
+Fall 9 6 Deans finalize their division's prioritized requests Fall 97-10 8 The Prioritization Committee ranks the requests using ranked choice voting and forwards all requests to the president.
 All requests are ranked regardless of the number of positions available at the time.
-Fall 9 The president approves requests based on the number of positions available and strategic priorities at the time and decides which positions to requisition.
-Fall 10 The requisitions for all approved positions are entered into the HR system.
-Fall; Winter 11-12; 1-2 Hiring committees are formed.
-Departments review job descriptions and preferred qualifications and iden-tify hiring committee members.
-Positions are advertised and posted.
+Departments review job descriptions and preferred qualifications and identify hiring committee members in anticipation of approved positions.
+Fall 11 9 The Prioritization Committee ranks and forwards all requests to the president.
+All requests are ranked regardless of the number of positions available at the time.
+The president approves requests based on the number of positions available and strategic priorities at the time and decides which positions to requisition.
+Fall 1 2 0 The requisitions for all approved positions are entered into the HR system.